CrowdStrike/aws-ssm-distributor/official-package/README.md

 | WindowsPackageVersion    | The version of the Windows package to install.
 Example `7.04.17600` installs `N-1` version if no version is provided.            | **N/a**                              | No                                                  |
 | WindowsInstallerParams   | The parameters to pass at install time on Windows nodes.                                                                         | **N/a**                              | No                                                  |

+> **Note:** To set installation options like sensor tags, proxy settings, etc you will use `LinuxInstallerParams` and `WindowsInstallerParams`.
+These parameter takes a string of installation options.
+Check the falcon sensor install documentation in the console for a full list of installation options.
+For example to set sensor tags and to set proxy settings here are the values you will pass in:
+>
+> ```bash
+> # Linux
+> --tags="Washington/DC_USA,Production" --aph=proxy.example.com --app=8080
+> # Windows
+> GROUPING_TAGS="Washington/DC_USA,Production" APP_PROXYNAME=proxy.example.com APP_PROXYPORT=8080
+>```

 #### Example: Using Systems Manager Associations

 Using State Manager associations, we can create a single association that will do the following: